-Shift is a “one-stop-shop” for alternative transportation resources and up-to-date/real-time construction information for major construction projects in the Golden Triangle area over the next five years.
+1. What is the Shift program?Shift is a “one-stop-shop” for alternative transportation resources and up-to-date/real-time construction information for major construction projects in the Golden Triangle area over the next five years.
 The Shift program, formed by the San Diego Association of Governments, is designed to minimize construction impacts to residents, businesses and commuters by providing information and resources to limit disruption, confusion and potential traffic challenges, as well as offer alternative transportation solutions.
 Additionally, the program will serve as a unique hub for coordination and communication between the construction teams involved with each major project.

-Shift provides transportation resources and information about major public and private construction projects planned or under construction in the University City/UCSD/La Jolla area, referred to as the Golden Triangle.
-To view a map of the project area click here
+2. What part of San Diego does the Shift program serve?Shift provides transportation resources and information about major public and private construction projects planned or under construction in the University City/UCSD/La Jolla area, referred to as the Golden Triangle.
+To view a map of the project area click here.

-Over the next five years, there are nearly 50 major public and private construction projects either planned or under construction in the Golden Triangle area.
+3. Why the Golden Triangle?Over the next five years, there are nearly 50 major public and private construction projects either planned or under construction in the Golden Triangle area.
 The variety of projects include high-profile transportation infrastructure, a new trolley line, high-rise apartment complexes, university facilities, medical buildings, city underground utility work and numerous private developments.